richo/groundstation/HACKING.md

 Development
 ===========

-Developing for groundstation is made awkward by it's design.
+Developing for groundstation is made awkward by its design.
 I'm finding that Vagrant works reasonably well, a Vagrantfile is distributed in HACKING/

 Stations